 People have traditionally used it for respiratory health, and it’s also become a popular alternative remedy for cold and flu symptoms.

 You can find it at most health food stores as a tincture or softgel capsule.
 You can also buy it in the form of a highly concentrated aromatic, volatile (tending to evaporate) essential oil for external use and aromatherapy.

 Keep reading to learn more about the research behind the benefits of oregano oil for cold and flu symptoms and how to safely use it.

 There have been several recent studies looking at the health benefits of oregano herbal oil, and most of the findings are promising.

-A 2017 study found that oregano oil, especially from the leaves of an oregano plant, had strong antioxidant properties.
+A found that oregano oil, especially from the leaves of an oregano plant, had strong antioxidant properties.
 The researchers noted the traditional use of oregano oil in treating fevers and respiratory symptoms, which are both associated with the flu.

-Laboratory research from 2011 found that oregano oil can inhibit both human and animal viruses in vitro.
+Laboratory found that oregano oil can inhibit both human and animal viruses in vitro.
 The researchers noted that this action is likely due to carvacrol, one of the main compounds in oregano oil.
 While carvacrol was more effective against certain viruses on its own, oregano oil was more effective against respiratory viruses, such as flu viruses.